 First off, how does the YouTube algorithm work in the first place?
 YouTube has stated that their algorithm, or what they call search and discovery system, was designed to help audiences find videos they want to watch while also maximizing long-term engagement and satisfaction.

 The algorithm works by studying viewers video preferences and perceived satisfaction, and then delivers a personalized stream of video recommendations that are tailored based on the aforementioned preferences.

 Furthermore, the algorithm affects the audience experience in the six different ways that videos are displayed on YouTube, namely: search results, recommended streams, the homepage, trending streams, notifications, and the channel subscriptions page.
 How the algorithm decides which videos are presented is determined on a number of ranking factors, such as video impressions, watch time, how often a channel uploads content, and engagement such as likes or comments, just to name a few.

 With that said, just like Google and Facebook’s algorithm, YouTube’s search and discovery system are constantly evolving as its user base grows.
 Here are some things you need to know about the algorithm in 2020.

-Metadata remains essential
+Metadata remains essential on Youtube

 Despite the changes in YouTube algorithm, it’s important to solidify the basics first, and that making sure your metadata is complete.
 Incorporate keywords in the title to make sure it’s optimized for search, and more importantly discoverable by your target audience.
 Don’t forget to also include a descriptive (and readable) video description.